Follow all our Quickstart guides to get up and running in no time:

 The application should now receive correct responses and the application's traffic statistics should appear in the Statistics section of the Admin Dashboard.

 Once the Curiosity app is making calls the API, they will become visible on the Statistics dashboard.

 Having followed these steps, your API is now connected to 3scale and the various management tools can now be applied to manage and track traffic!

 Once traffic is flowing, you can move onto other areas of configuration which include:

 This example assumes you are integrating using one of the main code plugins, but if you are integrating using AKAMAI or a software proxy the instructions are slightly different:

 In the example, the new API credentials were generated from the management console to keep things simple.
-Once this loop is closed, new developers can use the portal to automatically create accounts and receive their credentials.
+Once this loop is closed, new developers can use the Developer Portal to automatically create accounts and receive their credentials.

 If you have trouble setting up the API, head over to the Help Zone in the help area to get the information you need.